SAP-archive/teched2020-DT261/exercises/ex1/README.md

 # Exercise 1 - Loading products from SAP S/4HANA Cloud

-In this exercise, we will create...
+In this exercise, you will implement an API call to SAP S/4HANA Cloud using the SAP Cloud SDK toolkit.
+Also, you will configure a destination in your IDE and on SAP Cloud Platform.
+After completing the steps, your web shop application will load the available products from the SAP S/4HANA Cloud system.

 ## Implement the products controller

-After completing these steps you will have created...
+First you need to write the program code for the API call.

 1. Open the class ProductsController in your IDE and locate the method `getProducts()`.